feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria to gather key information and data."
+#> [1] "Research and gather current information about the economic situation in Algeria, focusing on key aspects such as GDP growth, major industries, and recent economic challenges."
 #>
 #> [[1]]$response
-#> [1] "As of mid-2024, Algeria faces economic challenges including low oil prices affecting hydrocarbon revenues, its main income source (over 90% of exports).
-The government is promoting economic diversification, with efforts in agriculture and renewable energy, but unemployment, especially among youth, remains high around 30%."
+#> [1] "As of early 2024, Algeria's GDP growth is modest, around 2-3%, recovering from previous oil price shocks.
+Major industries include hydrocarbons (oil and gas, accounting for ~90% of export revenues), agriculture, and construction.
+Recent challenges involve diversification efforts amid volatile oil prices, high unemployment, inflation pressures, and social demands for economic reforms."
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE